eclipse-archived/smarthome/docs/documentation/development/bindings/thing-definition.md

 ## Channels

 A channel describes a specific functionality of a thing and can be linked to an item.
 So the basic information is, which command types the channel can handle and which state it sends to the linked item.
 This can be specified by the accepted item type.
 Inside the thing type description XML file a list of channels can be referenced.
 The channel type definition is specified on the same level as the thing type definition.
 That way channels can be reused in different things.

+The granularity of channel types should be on its semantic level, i.e. very fine-grained:
+If a Thing measures two temperature values, one for indoor and one for outdoor, this should be modelled as two different channel types.
+Overriding labels of a channel type must only be done if the very same functionality is offered multiple times, e.g. having an actuator with 5 relais, which each is a simple "switch", but you want to individually name the channels (1-5).

 The following XML snippet shows a thing type definition with 2 channels and one referenced channel type: